wifisensing/PicoScenes-Manual/source/scenarios.rst

     - 80 MHz bandwidth: TX_CBW_80_VHT, TX_CBW_80_VHT_LDPC, TX_CBW_80_HESU;
     - 160 MHz bandwidth: TX_CBW_160_VHT, TX_CBW_160_VHT_LDPC, TX_CBW_160_HESU.

+    NONHT, HT, VHT and HESU mean the 802.11a/g, 11n, 11ac and 11ax format.
 Some presets explicitly ended with `LDPC` means using LDPC coding.
 You can query the full preset list by the command:

     .. code-block:: bash